-Take a look at your child and teach your child.
+Take a look at your child and teach the child you have.
 Don’t worry if your kid is doing calculus when everyone else is studying algebra.

 Dealing with your child’s weaknesses can be harder.
 We want to push our kids to get them up to par ASAP.
-Unfortunately it tends to backfire.
+Unfortunately, it tends to backfire.

 Instead of trying to move quickly, aim for being diligent.
 Sit down each day and make certain that math is getting done diligently.

 Steady progress will get you further, faster and with less frustration.
-Don’t worry about trying to catch your child up in math, worry about getting your child as far as you can before high schoo
+Don’t worry about trying to catch your child up in math, worry about getting your child as far as you can before high school.

 We can’t all be engineers.
 Kids will turn into artists, musicians, teachers, plumbers, diplomats, mothers, and fathers as well as engineers.